 Biopsy.
 If the lymph nodes do not feel normal when the doctor examines them and do not respond to antibiotics, the doctor will check tissue from the abnormal lymph node for cancer cells.
 Hodgkin lymphoma makes a distinctive kind of abnormal cell, called a Reed-Sternberg cell, which is easily identified under the microscope.
-The only way to diagnose Hodgkin lymphoma is to look at the tissue from an abnormal lymph node under the microscope, which is done by a pathologist.
+The only way to diagnose Hodgkin lymphoma is to look at the tissue from an abnormal lymph node under the microscope.
+A pathologist then analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The process of removing the tissue for examination is called a biopsy.

 To perform a standard biopsy for Hodgkin lymphoma, a surgeon cuts through the skin and removes an entire lymph node or a piece of a mass of lymph nodes.
 In children, a lymph node biopsy is usually performed with general anesthesia or conscious sedation, in which the child is awake but the pain and discomfort are lessened with medication.